laccore/feldman/doc/manual.markdown

 All columns will be included in the affine generated by the Sparse to SIT operation.

 #### Splice Interval Table, or SIT
-A splice interval table contains one row of data for each interval of a splice.
+A splice interval table contains one row for each interval of a splice.
 It is a superset of a sparse splice.
 In addition to section depths for the top and bottom of each interval, it includes the total depths in CSF-A and CCSF-A.